myrne/faithful/README.md

     console.error error
 ```

-`faithful.eachSeries` works the same, but ensures the iterator is not called with the next argument until the promise returned by the previous iterator has resolved.
+`faithful.eachSeries` works the same, but ensures the iterator is not called with the next argument until the promise returned by the previous iterator is fulfilled.

 `each` and `eachSeries` are also available as `forEach` and `forEachSeries`, respectively.